 - Lisbon-CIEE semester program

 Becoming a member of a student group is a good way to make connections between your coursework and co-curricular activities.
+Some options include:

 The Global Living Learning Center is one of several Living Learning Centers on campus.
 It integrates formal and informal residential learning for motivated undergraduates with international interests, regardless of academic discipline or major.